ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

 Get Device Management Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Method getDeviceMgmtInformation() can be used to get the device management information for a device.
+Method getDeviceManagementInformation() can be used to get the device management information for a device.
 For example,

 .. code:: java

-    JsonObject response = apiClient.getDeviceMgmtInformation("Sample DT", "RasPi100");
+    JsonObject response = apiClient.getDeviceManagementInformation("Sample DT", "RasPi100");

 ----